Our Knowledge of History Decays Over Time

 In recent decades, digital information has fared no better than paper.
 Between link rot and changes in software standards, tremendous amounts of digital information become inaccessible over the course of a single decade.
 The long-term preservation of digital archives remains a hope rather than a guaranteed fact.
 Even in optimistic scenarios, it would require ongoing effort and maintenance on par with the curation of printed information.
 As the development of the printing press illustrates, much better ways of recording information can often have only modest effects on how much information gets preserved centuries later.

+Most worrisome of all, knowledge and artifacts are often quietly forgotten.
+Naturally this abandonment usually leaves no trace, but one dramatic demonstration was uncovered a century ago.
 Around 500 BC, the Neo-Babylonian princess Ennigaldi-Nanna’ created a museum of then-ancient artifacts dating back as far as 2000 BC.
 When the city of Ur was abandoned, the museum and its contents were also forsaken.
 It was not until 1925 that modern scholars rediscovered the museum’s remains.
 Archeologists shouldn’t just delight in such finds, but reflect on the temporary nature of their own work.

 What does all this mean for the overall trajectory of our knowledge of history?
 Unfortunately, on average our understanding of any given period will slowly get worse over time.
 Our direct evidence will gradually decay, with some temporary reversals as lost material is rediscovered.
 But over the long term, it is impossible for rediscoveries to outpace losses.
 Meanwhile, the quality of historians’ arguments and interpretations will vary somewhat, sometimes getting better and sometimes getting worse.
 To take a grossly oversimplified mathematical analogy, imagine a sine wave of analytical quality fluctuating around an exponential decay curve of surviving evidence.